 Essentially, ALL Oxbridge, Medicine, Dentistry and Veterinary candidates WILL be interviewed along with some Lawyers, some Physiotherapists and most teachers.
 Drama and performing arts candidates will also ALL be required to interview / audition.

 The following section therefore is of main concern to these groups.

-If you are by chance invited for interview then consult this page and follow the advice given.
+If, by chance, you are invited for interview then consult this page and follow the advice given.

 Before the interview: